mattyod/matic-very-simple-example/README.md

 # matic-very-simple-example

-A very simple example project for Matic
+A very simple example project for Matic using one Jade template and one schema file.

 ## Dependencies
 To build this example you will need to install the following two node packages: